Radio Slovakia International

 Radio Slovakia International (RSI) is Slovakia's official internet-based international broadcaster.
-The station was created almost simultaneously with the emergence of independent Slovakia and began broadcasting on 4 January 1993.
+The station was created as a shortwave service almost simultaneously with the emergence of independent Slovakia and began broadcasting on 4 January 1993.

 Its duties were laid down as providing listeners in other countries with information about the new state and maintaining contact with the numerous expatriate Slovak communities around the world.
-Organizationally, it is a part of the state-owned nationwide public broadcasting organization Rozhlas a televízia Slovenska (Radio and Television Slovakia).
+Organizationally, it is a part of the state-owned nationwide public broadcasting organization The Slovak Television and Radio (Slovenská televízia a rozhlas).

 Programming

 RSI's programmes are broadcast in English, German, French, Russian, Spanish, and, for expatriates, Slovak.
 Its daily 30-minute magazine programmes contain news from Slovakia, features on the Slovak economy, sciences, culture, geography, environment, sports, examples of the spoken, written, and musical arts, and portraits of important personalities.

 Broadcasting

 Radio Slovakia International broadcasts worldwide via internet and via the World Radio Network platform.